 A series of people and places that have caught my interest, with street and urban photography being my favourite photo genre.
+The people photos have been moved and are now curated on the Portfolio 2020 page, this is a small sampling of my photos from the world around me.
 Landscape photography is a skill I am working on with all photos being composed using either leading lines or the rule of thirds.
 The water photos were taken at both slow exposure and fast exposure to capture movement, or freeze it respectively.
 The last two are some initially efforts at a zoom burst effect but I think I will need to take my tripod to improve on this.

 These photos are a collection curated from still life pieces done for the 31 day photo challenge, including my vintage camera collection which I am in the process of refurbishing for film use as working cameras again, as well as tools and mechanical parts.
 All items are from my household except the car wheels from a showroom walked past during daily exercise.
-My husband was also particularly proud of the photos of his customised vape mod.
+My husband was also particularly proud of the photos of his customised vape mod which has been moved and can be found on the portfolio page.
 The last few are conceptual pieces I have started on the topics of chronic illness and the effects lockdown can have on people.

 This last series are the pieces I have done on flora.
 I like a lot of soft background bokeh effect and you may have noticed I love texture and highlighting the light and dark tones of my work.
 I like the viewer to feel like they can almost reach out and touch the different textures in my photos.
 These have been great for experimenting with this.

-If you hsve reached the bottom of the page I applaud you for your stamina but recommend some cars.
-Hope you hsve enjoyed the lockdown photos.
+If you have reached the bottom of the page I applaud you for your stamina.
+Hope you have enjoyed the lockdown photos.
 I’ve enjoyed learning during this time how to work on limited opportunities which has been beneficial but have also had time to improve my composition and trying to convey what I felt or thought when I took it and a sense of the scene I was in and the texture and light available.